UCI-GDIM31/class-activities-zmcdonne/README.md

  The line of code was missing a semicolen,part two taught us how inportant it is to add the semicolen.

+ ### week 3 in class

+ I was on table 14 this class, and we discussed the prompt we were given suronding sanity and lighting and how we would programm it.
+The parameter would be the player’s sanity level, and the output would control the lighting level.
+If the method doesn’t need to return anything, the return type could be void.
+The parameter (the player’s sanity level) would determine changes in the lighting level.

+In class, my group and I came up with a metaphor to represent classes, components, variables, and numbers.
+We chose the analogy of a skinwalker and the skins they collect.
+The component is the skinwalker, and the classes are the skins.
+A skinwalker uses different skins, just like a component uses different classes.
+The numerical variables determine the behavior, and the number of variables in a class influences how the component acts.Methods define how something acts, while variables and numbers represent their traits to be more spesific.

+We don’t set a limit on the brightness of the ball and therfor it keeps getting brighter.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727